fedex2118/GarbageDetection/README.md

 - The result of the inference is inside ModelsInference
 - Inside inferenceStats there's stats.py which computes TPR and superflous boxes for the results
     - Beyond it there's also the various .txt we manually produced to identify the stats; this is the template: imageName_True/false performance for us_true/false performance for base study_excess boxes for us_excess images for base study
-- The code to calculate the percentage occupied by trash inside the image is in (name pending) newandimproved.py
+- The code to calculate the percentage occupied by trash inside the image is in computeArea.py